rmcconke/ml-turbulence-benchmark/README.md

 # Benchmark dataset for machine learning in RANS turbulence modelling

 The field of ML augmented RANS modelling has seen significant interest for at least a decade.
 Many methodologies have been proposed.
 However, a critical problem slowing progress in the field is the absence of an open-source benchmark dataset with clear evaluation criteria.
 In order to compare a new technique against an existing technique, significant effort is required.
-We aim to eliminate this required effort and greatly accelerated progress in the field by implementing a benchmark dataset for ML in RANS.
+We aim to eliminate this required effort and greatly accelerate progress in the field by implementing a benchmark dataset for ML in RANS.

 Our goal is to create a challenging dataset that represents the actual state of ML-augmented RANS turbulence modelling.
 We aim to propose challenging generalization tasks, with the goal that over time, techniques which generalize better will rise to the top of the leaderboard.
 We do not want to cast the field in an overly optimistic light; we want to provide a hard challenge that will motivate new ideas in the field.